unicorn09/RetailPulse/README.md

-A Game based on stone, paper, rock
+A Game based on stone, paper, rock.
 For App Preview:  https://bit.ly/2ZTRI3u